 To obtain your learner’s permit, most states will require you to do a knowledge-based test.

 You’ll receive a probationary license after completing a number of requirements, including supervised driving.
-While you’re on your learner’s permit, you won’t legally be able to driver without supervision.
+While you’re on your learner’s permit (L-plate), you won’t legally be able to driver without supervision. -Tasmania has two-tiered learner licence (L1 and L2)-.

 In many states, you won’t need a licensed driving instructor to supervise you while you’re on your learner’s permit.
 You can usually be taught by anyone who has their full driver’s license.